I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 And when you look at the products: Makeup, perfume, candles, jewelry, oils, soaps, bath supplies, etc. it only makes sense.
 Besides that, the direct selling profession offers an awesome opportunity for a stay-at-home mom to earn an income from home while being there for her child(ren).

-In fact, this is exactly what my wife does.
+In fact, this is exactly what my ex-wife does.

-She’s in a direct selling company, and has been for a couple years now.
+She’s in a direct selling company, and has been for a many years now.
 Hopefully she won’t mind me using her as one of the examples here.
+(Referring to divorce decree… Check.
+I’m clear.)

-The company had already been around for a little while, so there was no chance for us to do a company pre-launch for a direct selling company that she could participate in.
+The company had already been around for a little while, so there was no chance for us to do a company pre-launch for the direct selling company that she could participate in.

 So I did the next best thing and taught her my strategies on how to become a recruiter… And that she did.